FormidableLabs/victory-docs/docs/victory-container/docs.md

 The `desc` prop specifies the description of the chart/SVG to assist with accessibility for screen readers.
 The more informative the description, the more usable it will be for people using screen readers.

-*example:* `desc="Golden retreivers make up 30%, Labs make up 25%, and other dog breeds are not represented above 5% each."`
+*example:* `desc="Golden retrievers make up 30%, Labs make up 25%, and other dog breeds are not represented above 5% each."`

 ### portalComponent